davidwarshaw/ys-em-up/development-guide.md

 ## Enemies

-Enemy Type 1
+Enemy Type 1 - Rambler

 - Walks in one direction
 - Turn in the direction of the player periodically
 - Randomize direction on terrain hit
+- Encountered in the forest area and the early parts of the dungeon
 - Medium strength
 - Character sprite

-Enemy Type 2
+Enemy Type 2 - Turret

 - Turrent, static
 - Fires Bullet Type 1 periodically
+- Encountered only inside the dungeon
 - Invulnerable
 - 2 frame sprite: 1 frame idle, 1 frame anticipation of firing bullet

-Enemy Type 3
+Enemy Type 3 - Charger

 - Vibrates, then charges towards player periodically
+- Encountered only inside the dungeon, mostly in the deeper parts
 - High strength
 - Character sprite?

-Enemy Type 4
+Enemy Type 4 - Bat-like-thing

-- Swoops down at player ?
+- Moves from outside the map to outside the map in a curve
+- Flying, i.e. no collision with map, floor hazards, other enemies
+- Encountered only inside the dungeon
 - Low strength
 - 3 frame sprite: 1 frame idle, 2 frames wings flapping, no directions

-Boss
+Boss - Big Charger

 - Vibrates, then charges towards player periodically
 - After charge, fires Bullet Type 1 pattern
 - 3 phases or increasingly faster charges / more bullets
+- Encountered only in the boss room of the dungeon
 - Very high strength
 - Boss sprite